-To become a sales and marketing manager you usually need to complete a degree in business or commerce majoring in marketing.
+To become a sales and marketing manager you usually need to study a degree majoring in marketing.

 Many sales and marketing managers will generally have worked for a number of years in more junior positions before progressing to a manager role.
 You may also be required to complete further studies in management.